shaojinn/NC-local-1D-velocity/README.md

 Local 1D velocity models for New Caledonia.

-This is the archive of 1D velocity models derived from local earthquakes and from Rayleigh wave dispersion curves by Chin et al (2025).
+This is the archive of 1D velocity models derived from local earthquakes and from Rayleigh wave dispersion curves by Chin et al. (2025).

 ## Table of contents